Economic Burden of Lyme Disease: Billions in Costs and Rising

 Patients often undergo repeated testing, consultations, and retreatment due to persistent symptoms.

-“Many people… are going back to the doctor complaining of persistent symptoms, getting multiple tests, and being retreated.”
+“Many people are going back to the doctor with persistent symptoms, undergoing multiple tests, and being retreated.”

 Debate continues over how to define and treat these patients, whether described as PTLDS or chronic Lyme disease.